educia27/educia27/README.md

 - 👋 Hi, I’m Eddy!
-- 👀 I’m interested in Python
+- 👀 I’m currently learning full stack web development
-- 🌱 I’m currently learning Python w/ a focus on Machine Learning and Data Science
+- 🌱 I completed a coding bootcamp learning Java,JavaScript, HTML, CSS, and MySQL.
+Some modern frameworks I've worked on include Angular, SpringBoot, Django, and React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me --- via email at edd1114@gmail.com